Steven Colloton: Federal judicial service

 Colloton was nominated to the United States Court of Appeals for the Eighth Circuit by President George W. Bush on February 12, 2003, to a seat vacated by David R. Hansen.
 His nomination was supported by both Chuck Grassley and Tom Harkin.
-He was confirmed nearly seven months later by the Senate on September 4, 2003 by a 94–1 vote.
+He was confirmed nearly seven months later by the Senate on September 4, 2003, by a 94–1 vote, with only Senator Fritz Hollings voting against his confirmation.
 He received his commission on September 10, 2003.
+He became chief judge on March 11, 2024.
 He was on President Donald Trump's list of potential Supreme Court candidates.
-Colloton's former clerks include Trevor N. McFadden, Aileen Cannon, and Marc Krickbaum.

 In February 2017, Colloton vacated the enhanced sentences imposed upon members of the Native Mob, finding that Minnesota's definition of burglary was not a violent felony under the Armed Career Criminal Act.